junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 And Dean asks him: "Do you *want* to come back?
 To Earth?"
 He hesitates for a second, then adds, quieter.
 "To me?"

-*If we can forget what we need to do, forget everything the world and Fate and Destiny asks, if we can just live for our own and forget about all the consequences, if I choose to stay, will you choose to stay too?
+*If we can forget what we need to do, forget everything the world and fate and destiny asks, if we can just live for our own and forget about all the consequences, if I choose to stay, will you choose to stay too?
 Will you come back, to the place I am?*

 Dean breathes shallowly.
 He almost forgets to breathe.
 He doesn't know whether he should keep his eyes on Cas's lowered eyes where he can only see the flickering eyelashes, or on his fingers.
 He squeezes the fingers slightly. *Please, be honest.
 Please, come to me.*